Immanuel Lutheran College (Eau Claire)

-Immanuel Lutheran College, located in Eau Claire, Wisconsin since 1963, is a high school, college, and seminary campus of the Church of the Lutheran Confession.
+Immanuel Lutheran College, located in Eau Claire, Wisconsin, since 1963, is a high school, college, and seminary campus of the Church of the Lutheran Confession (CLC).

 History

 Immanuel Lutheran College began in 1959 in Mankato, Minnesota, where it was founded by Immanuel Lutheran Church.
 Student originally took secular courses at Minnesota State University and religion courses at the college.
 It was incorporated into the Church of the Lutheran Confession in 1961, and a new building was constructed in Eau Claire, Wisconsin, in 1963, where classes began in September of that year.

 High school

-Immanuel Lutheran High School enrolls 110-120 students in grades 9-12 each year, making it the largest section of Immanuel's three levels of schooling.
+Immanuel Lutheran High School enrolls 110–120 students in grades 9–12 each year, making it the largest section of Immanuel's three levels of schooling.
 The school is residential, and students take traditional high school courses along with religion classes.
 The high school also offers various athletic and extracurricular events for students.

+Athletics

+Immanuel Lutheran High School's athletic teams are known as the Lancers, and their colors are green and gold.
+They have been affiliated with the Dairyland Conference since 2000.